-The Labrador is a super intelligent pup, and the Fox Red Labrador is certainly no different.
-This is one of the main reasons why Labradors are the most popular assistance dogs for the blind, as well as excelling in many other professions.
+The Labrador is a very intelligent pup, and the Fox Red Labrador is certainly no different.
+This is one of the main reasons why Labradors are the most popular assistance dogs for the blind.
+They also excel in many other professions.
 Do not underestimate his intelligence though, he still needs consistent obedience training and a firm master to ensure he grows into a well-mannered adult.
 Make sure you have plenty of toys available to keep your pup occupied.

 The Fox Red Labrador will eat around 3 cups of food a day.
-Regardless of color, Labradors are on the continuous hunt for snacks, and this is scientifically proven; the POMC is the part of dogs DNA that tells them that they are feeling full, and the Labrador does not have this, so he is always hungry!
+Regardless of color, Labradors are on the continuous hunt for snacks.
+This is scientifically proven; the POMC is the part of dogs DNA that tells them that they are feeling full, and the Labrador does not have this.
+This means your Red Lab will likely always be hungry!
 In order to avoid obesity and other weight-related health issues that he is prone to, it is imperative to control his food consumption and feed him a food that fits the breed profile.

-The Fox Red Labrador’s grooming needs are similar to any other canine, except this guy is considered to be a heavier shedder than others.
+The Fox Red Labrador’s grooming needs are similar to any other canine.
+They are considered to be a heavier shedder when compared to other breeds.
 He has a double coat which keeps him warm in the colder months.
 However, because of this he sheds considerably during shedding season, during which he will need brushing every day to keep his coat manageable.
 When he is not shedding, his coat will require brushing once or twice a week.

 Breeders and Puppy Price

-A traditional colored Labrador Retriever puppy will cost, on average, anywhere between $850 to $1,200 from a reputable breeder.
-As the Fox Red Labrador Retriever is much rarer, you can expect to pay much more as the supply and demand ratio for him is considerably higher.
+A traditional colored Labrador Retriever puppy will cost, on average, anywhere between $1,000 and up from a reputable breeder.
+The Fox Red Labrador Retriever is much rarer.
+Because of that, you can expect to pay much more as the supply and demand ratio is considerably higher.
 A Fox Red Labrador will cost nearer the higher end of the scale.
 He is not priced as high as other alternative colors, however, as he is rarer than the traditional yellow or black pups he may cost slightly more.

 Alternatively, if you would like to rescue and adopt a Labrador Retriever, then you can also find rescue groups listed state by state, who are solely dedicated to rehoming Labradors.
 There are plenty of rescue groups across America, and if you are sure that you want the Red Fox Lab as a pet, you may have to invest a little more time, but it will be worth it when you find your canine soulmate!